rafael-santiago/kryptos/doc/MANUAL.md

                  <to hex boolean flag>)
 ```

 The hash algorithm Blake2 supports a keyed hash.
-The following sample shows how to generated keyed hashes with Blake2 in
+The following sample shows how to generate keyed hashes with Blake2 in
-kryptos:
+``kryptos``:

 ```c
 /*